aboutcode-org/aboutcode-toolkit/USAGE.rst

                                         the generated location
     --mapping                           Use for mapping between the input keys and the ABOUT field names - mapping.config
+    --show-all                          Show all the errors and warning --validate-about-resource           Validate the existence of the about resource.
     -q, --quiet                         Do not print any error/warning.
     --help                              Show this message and exit.